xkollar/xkollar.github.io/data/posts/2018-01-29-shift-to-gray.markdown

 Grey is the colour of city sky.
 Beautiful.
 If you like that kind of thing.
 One does.
 The only one that makes sense, that is true, unpretending.

 Colour of being alone, even when surrounded by others.
-Ultimate hideout when no-one dares to follow, neither friends, nor foes.
-Emotional desert, where only nomads dare to go and they know better than interrupting each other's solitude.
+Ultimate hideout where no-one dares to follow, neither friends, nor foes.
+Emotional desert, where only nomads go and they know better than interrupting each other's solitude.
-They know grey.
+They embrace grey.

 Colour of minimal energy.
 White being energetic, overpowering.
 Grey is not that wasteful, yet it reveals enough so it can be seen that there is nothing, unlike